-Important: When you FTP your resources from your OS/2 system to your Windows system, be sure to send it as binary data, not as ASCII
+Important: When you FTP your resources from your OS/2 system to your Windows system, be sure to send it as binary data, not as ASCII data.

-5. Create a resource context object that points to this directory.
-For instructions on completing this task, refer to the Administration Procedure Creating a New Resource-Context Object.

-6. Once you have created Infoprint actual destinations to replace your PSF for OS/2 printers, start the Infoprint Manager Administration GUI and open the properties notebook for one of your actual destinations.
-Click the PSF Resources tab and type the path to the directory you created in step 3 in the Location of Resources field.
+- 5. Create a resource context object that points to this directory.
+For instructions on completing this task, refer to "Creating a new resource-context object" in InfoPrint Manager for Windows: Procedures. - 6.
+Once you have created InfoPrint actual destinations to replace your PSF for OS/2 printers, start the InfoPrint Manager Administration GUI and open the properties notebook for one of your actual destinations.
+Click the PSF Resources tab and type the path to the directory you created in step 3 on page 54 in the Location of Resources field.
 Click OK to close the properties notebook.
 Refer to the online help for additional information.

-Mapping PSF for OS/2 printer definitions to Infoprint Manager destination types
+Mapping PSF for OS/2 printer definitions to InfoPrint Manager destination types

 When you created printer devices in PSF for OS/2, you chose from six attachment types: Communication, Parallel, TCP/IP, Channel, PSA, and None.
-In Infoprint Manager, some of these attachment types have equivalents and some do not.
-To recreate your print environment in Infoprint Manager, you will need to do two things:
+In InfoPrint Manager, some of these attachment types have equivalents and some do not.
+To recreate your print environment in InfoPrint Manager, you will need to:

-- 1. Print the printer summary for each of your PSF for OS/2 printer devices so you can use that information when you create new destinations in Infoprint Manager. - 2.
-Determine which Infoprint Manager destination types you want to replace your PSF for OS/2 printer devices with.
+- 1. Print the printer summary for each of your PSF for OS/2 printer devices so you can use that information when you create new destinations in InfoPrint Manager. - 2.
+Determine which InfoPrint Manager destination types you want to replace your PSF for OS/2 printer devices with.

-Once you have completed these steps, refer to the Infoprint Manager for Windows: Getting Started for additional information about Infoprint Manager destination types and instructions for creating them.
+Once you have completed these steps, refer to the InfoPrint Manager for Windows: Getting Started for additional information about InfoPrint Manager destination types and instructions for creating them.

-Printing printer summaries:
+Printing printer summaries